mo-rale/Shinanigans/README.md

-all my lyrical codes are all here in any type of languages
+all my lyrical codes and other shinanigans are all here in any type of languages